 When teaching a course for the first time, a good place to start when developing your syllabus is to look at the syllabus used the last time the course was taught.
 Most faculty are happy to share their syllabi and don’t mind letting new instructors utilize useful passages (although you should ask for permission before doing so).

-Each semester you are required to enter your CV and syllabus for each class into Sedona web.
-You can log in to Sedona at https://sedonaweb.com/.
+Each semester you are required to enter your CV and syllabus for each class into the Syllabus and Vitae Uploader.
+You will need to log into your TWU Portal at https://portal.twu.edu/.